kebasaa/qr_apostilles/README.md

 ```
 ID number: C8912345, where C=2
 2*7 + 8*7 + 9*3 + 1*1 + 2*7 + 3*3 + 4*1 + 5*7 = 106
-Verification number: 6
+Check digit: 6
 ```

-The overall verification number of the entire document is based on the document number (here C8912345), including a 0 between it and its verification number (6), the birth date (here 880101) and its verification number (8) and the expiry date of the document (here 250101) and its verification number (7).
-This results in 332, i.e. the overall verification number 2.
+The overall check digit of the entire document is based on the document number (here C8912345), including a 0 between it and its check digit (6), the birth date (here 880101) and its check digit (8) and the expiry date of the document (here 250101) and its check digit (7).
+This results in 332, i.e. the overall check digit 2.

 ## License